StarGate3/CV---Cyclic-Voltammetry/README.md

 3. Select the type of measurement (Oxidation/Reduction).

-4. Load the data with the “Select data file” button..
+4. Load the data with the “Select data file” button.

 5. Optionally smooth the data (do not increase the window >15).